 4 large green chillies, cut into 2.5cm strips

-200g peanuts, roasted, skinned and finely chopped in a food processor
+200g peanuts, roasted, skinned and roughly chopped in a food processor

 100g sesame seed, toasted